Skip to main content

 How to prevent catalytic converter theft

-In 2021, Manitoba introduced The Scrap Metal Act (Bill 9) to combat the theft of metals.
+In 2021, Manitoba introduced the Scrap Metal Act (Bill 9) to combat the theft of metals.
 New Brunswick is also working on a solution, according to CBC.
 Until more provinces announce law enforcement to deter thieves, the best thing drivers can do is take preventive measures.

 Here are four tips to help prevent catalytic converter theft.